-It’s tempting to start loading up on candy now, but don’t indulge in a sugar rush just yet.
+It’s tempting to start loading up on candy now, but wait a little while to indulge in the sugar rush.
 Having a clear plan on how to make a candy buffet results in a polished, beautiful display that will make all your guests drool.

 Start with a theme for your candy bar wedding to help you pull together all of the elements.
 Choose a general theme based on color or a particular pattern, or get very specific with a fun theme.
 Here are a few candy bar theme ideas to get you started: